atsushieno/aap-juce/README.md

 Projucer can generate Android apps, and we basically make use of it.
 Although its feature is quite insufficient, we don't expect it to generate the entire set of the required files with sufficient information.
 Projucer is basically not well-suited tool to do that job.
-We (at least on our samples) copy our own support files into the apps instead, namely the top-level `build.gradle`, `gradle-properties` and `settings.gradle`.
+We (at least on our ports) copy our own support files into the apps instead, namely the top-level `build.gradle`, `gradle-properties` and `settings.gradle` etc.
 It is mostly about AAP dependencies.

 We also don't expect that the original `.jucer` files can be simply patched by simple diff tool, so we have an entire `.jucer` file to override for each sample project.
 They resolve various relative paths to AAP includes and libs.
 Both Projucer and Android Gradle Plugin lack sufficient support to decently resolve them.

+For CMake support, things are much simpler (as JUCE does not support CMake on Android yet...) and we simply use our own app template with slight changes and reference to `CMakeLists.txt` from the app that is being ported.

 ### Rewriting .jucer file for AAP